By: Scout Rose

 You just need to find your own light and to move towards it.
 I hope you do.

 Scout Rose is the founder of Transguy Supply.
-He lives, writes, and paints his nails in Brooklyn, NY.
+They live, write, and paint their nails in Brooklyn, NY.